Lutando/docs-oxd/sources/libraries/ruby/index.md

 ## Installation
 ### Prerequisite
-The Ruby Client library depends on Gluu oxD Server.
-Please see [this document](https://www.gluu.org/docs-oxd/2.4.4/oxdserver/install/) to install oxD Server.
+The Ruby Client library depends on Gluu oxd Server.
+Please see [this document](https://oxd.gluu.org/docs/oxdserver/install/) to install oxd Server.

 ### Install Instructions
 The Ruby Client is installed using RubyGems.
 Please include following line in the Gemfile of the application using Oxd Ruby Library.